Meet our outstanding teaching staff!

 Kelly Rickert, Painted Turtles Room (1/2)

 Kelly Rickert grew up in the woods and fields of rural Little Valley, NY (southwest NY state) before moving to Rochester, NY to study Anthropology, Religion, and Economics at the University of Rochester.
 During her time there, and while studying abroad in Berlin, Germany, she developed her love of cities as spaces rich in people and histories to learn from.
 It was also in Rochester that Kelly developed her love of children and teaching, working in various Americorps and early childhood literacy programs throughout her time as a student there.
-She moved to Detroit in 2013 to teach and pursue a Masters in Education at the University of Michigan.
-This will be Kelly's fourth year teaching and third year at Boggs.
+She moved to Detroit in 2013 to teach and pursue a Master's degree in Education at the University of Michigan.
+This will be Kelly's fifth year teaching and fourth year at Boggs.
 She believes that there are opportunities for learning in the people and places all around us and is excited to work with Boggs families, community members, and spaces around the school to further extend her classroom's boundaries and root the learning done there in place.
 When she is not at school, you can find Kelly riding her bike (anywhere and everywhere), reading, cooking/fermenting foods, gardening, dancing, camping, and (a recently discovered passion) gathering and arranging wildflowers!
 She also enjoys watching and playing soccer and basketball, and she is looking forward to another season as Coach Kelly for the Boggs soccer team!

 Contact Kelly at firstname.lastname@example.org.